FAQ

 IGRA indicates that tribes must be the “sole owner and primary beneficiary” of Indian gaming activities.
 It prohibits states from taxing tribal gaming revenues, but it allows tribes to negotiate payments to state and local governments for services provided.
 Under the compacts, Minnesota tribes pay the state a fixed fee to cover enforcement costs.
 Tribes also pay for background checks for key employees.
 In addition, many tribes contract with local jurisdictions for police, fire and emergency services.

-Through the compact negotiation process, tribal governments granted the State of Minnesota substantial powers to regulate gaming at Indian casinos.
+Through the compact negotiation process, tribal governments granted the State of Minnesota substantial powers to regulate gaming at tribal casinos.
 The compacts allow the Minnesota Department of Public Safety to:

-- Require retention of a CPA to audit books and records of slot operations;
+• Require retention of a certified public accountant to audit books and records of slot operations;

 Tribes, like states, use their gaming revenues for government purposes such as housing, education, health care, courts and law enforcement, emergency services, roads, water and sewer systems, social services, business development, and cultural preservation.